-Complete with the snow-capped mountains, the lush green forested hills, the valleys, the lakes and the fertile Terai plains, Nepal seems to have varied physical features much like its diverse ethnic-lingual groups of people.
-These groups - some natives, some arrived from other countries, together create a vibrant and vivid culture of the nation, which is similar in some aspects to the culture of its neighbouring areas like India and Tibet and with some unique and distinct features of its own.
-In this article, we are going to know about different exciting elements of Nepalese culture.
+The culture of Nepal is as diverse as the ethnic-lingual groups of people present in Nepal.
+These groups - some natives, some arrived from other countries, together create a vibrant and vivid culture of Nepal, which is similar in some aspects to the culture of its neighbouring areas like India and Tibet and with some unique and distinct features of its own.

 Nepali cuisine is heavily influenced by Indian, Tibetan and Chinese cuisines.
 Dal-bhaat is the staple food of all Nepalis irrespective of ethnicity.
 While bhaat refers to simple boiled rice, dal is a lentil-based gravy.
 This is often accompanied by a vegetable curry termed tarkari.
 Other than this, there are some variations in the food consumed by different ethnic groups and also depending upon the region.
 Like for instance, people residing in the mountainous regions may substitute rice for other grains like wheat, maize, millets, cornmeal or barley.

-The traditional apparel worn by the Nepali people are the Daura-Suruwal for men and Gunyo-Cholo for women.
+The traditional apparel worn by the Nepali people are the Daura-Suruwal for men and Gunyo-Cholo for women and constitute a major portion in the culture of Nepal.
 The Daura is a type of double-breasted kurta worn on the upper body and fastened with eight strings, while the Suruwal is the trouser.
 It is worn with a type of cap called Dhaka Topi and sometimes with a jacket or waistcoat too.
 Gunyo-Cholo consists of a cotton saree which is draped like a skirt on the lower body and worn with a blouse or Cholo and lots of traditional jewellery.
 When a Nepali girl turns seven, there is a tradition of gifting her this dress to mark her coming of age.
 This dress is reserved for marriages, festivals and other special occasions.

 After officially being a Hindu kingdom for a long time, Nepal at present is a secular country giving equal importance to all religions and giving its citizens the freedom to practice the religion of their choice.
 Demographic data shows that the vast majority of Nepal's population is dominated by Hindus - a whopping 81.3% of the people follow the religion, followed by Buddhists who cover 9%, Muslims 4.4%, Kiratis (religion of some of the native Himalayan tribes) 3%, Christians 1.4% and the remaining 0.9% is composed of Jains, Sikhs, Baha'is, Jews and also some people who do not follow any religion.
 Places of worship for all the religions exist in the country, and all the religions celebrate their own festivals.
 Great harmony and bonding are said to exist between the Hindu and Buddhist communities in Nepal to the extent that they share places of worship and celebrate festivals together.
 Lumbini in Nepal is, in fact, the birthplace of Lord Buddha and hence a very holy place for both the Hindus and the Buddhists.